maowlmad/rtmidi2/README.md

     midi_in = MidiInMulti().open_ports("*")
     def callback(msg, timestamp):
         msgtype, channel = splitchannel(msg[0])
-        print msgtype2str(msgtype), msg[1], msg[2]
+        print(msgtype2str(msgtype), msg[1], msg[2])
     midi_in.callback = callback

 You can also get the device which generated the event by changing your callback to:

     def callback(src, msg, timestamp):
-        print "got message from", src     # src will hold the name of the device
+        # src will hold the name of the device
+        print("got message from", src)

 ### Send multiple notes at once

-The usecase for this is limited to a few niche-cases, but was the reason why I initiated this fork on the first place.
+The usecase for this is limited to a few niche-cases, but was the reason why this fork was initiated in the first place.
 I needed a fast way to send multiple notes at once for an application transcribing the spectrum of a voice to midi messages to be played by an automated piano.

     # send a cluster of ALL notes with a duration of 1 second
     midi_out = MidiOut().open_port()